Carl Sargeant: Implications

 Following Sargeant's death, some politicians criticised the process that had led to his dismissal and suspension.
 Assembly Member Jenny Rathbone said that Sargeant had not been told details of the allegations that had been made against him, and other Labour members suggested that Wales' First Minister Carwyn Jones needed to answer questions about how the situation had been handled.
 Sargeant's family released to the media copies of correspondence between his solicitor and Welsh Labour, in which Sargeant denied any inappropriate behaviour.
 The solicitor referred to "the anxiety and distress being caused to our client" (that is, Sargeant), and suggested that any delay in addressing the allegations would be "both prejudicial to the preparation of our client's case but also to his physical and mental wellbeing."

-On 9 November 2017 Alun Michael, Police and Crime Commissioner for South Wales and former First Secretary, asked Carwyn Jones, then First Minister of Wales, to set out the allegations made against Carl Sargeant.
+On 9 November 2017, Alun Michael, Police and Crime Commissioner for South Wales and former First Secretary, asked Carwyn Jones, then First Minister of Wales, to set out the allegations made against Carl Sargeant.
 Former minister Leighton Andrews said that in earlier years Sargeant had been the target of bullying and disinformation in the Assembly which had placed "a strain on his and others' mental health," and that this was known to Jones.
 UK Independence Party Welsh Assembly member Neil Hamilton called for Jones to resign over the matter, saying that the suspension of Sargeant was both "heartless and in breach of the most fundamental principle of natural justice – giving the accused the right to defend himself."

 Sargeant's family called for a public inquiry into the way he had been treated.
 In a statement on 9 November, First Minister Jones said that, once he had received allegations regarding inappropriate touching or groping by Sargeant, he had had no alternative but to dismiss him.
 The following day, Jones announced that an independent inquiry into his actions would take place.

 Sargeant's death triggered the 2018 Alyn and Deeside by-election for his seat which was held on 6 February 2018.
 Sargeant's son Jack was selected as the Labour candidate, and was elected to the seat.

 On 21 April 2018, Carwyn Jones said at the Welsh Labour conference in Llandudno that he would stand down as First Minister by the end of the year, saying that he had been through the "darkest of times" since Sargeant's death.

+On 21 April 2020, the independent investigation was called off.
+The investigation stalled after the family of Sargeant, unhappy at the format, began legal action.
+A High Court judge found it was unlawful that Jones had made decisions on the probe.